sandstorm-io/sandstorm/docs/administering/sniproxy.md

-# sniproxy for sharing an TLS port 443 with Sandstorm
+# sniproxy for sharing a TLS port 443 with Sandstorm

-**The purpose of this tutorial is to set up sniproxy so it’s possible to use regular https:// URLs for your main web server, like nginx or Apache, as well as Sandstorm, which has its own HTTPS handling.
-To make that work, they will need to share port 443.**
+The purpose of this tutorial is to set up sniproxy so it’s possible to use regular https:// URLs for your main web server, like nginx or Apache, as well as Sandstorm, which has its own HTTPS handling.
+To make that work, they will need to share port 443.

 ## Introduction

-The purpose of this tutorial is to set up *sniproxy* so it's possible to use *Sandstorm* verified TLS encryption while coexisting with another web server that also uses TLS and make share a port for it (443).
+The purpose of this tutorial is to set up *sniproxy* so it's possible to use Sandstorm-verified TLS encryption while coexisting with another web server that also uses TLS and share port 443 with it.

-The main reason is to allow other users to connect with your *Sandstorm* instance in the standard HTTPS port (443) and keep using that port also for any other web apps.
+The main reason is to allow users to connect with your Sandstorm instance in the standard HTTPS port (443) and keep using that port also for any other web apps.

 This action is going to change the BASE_URL of Sandstorm, presumably, so you'll trigger the erasing of OAuth configuration.
-To fix that, people will need to follow the "How do I log in, if there's a problem with logging in via the web?" section of https://docs.sandstorm.io/en/latest/administering/faq/
+To fix that, you will need to follow the "How do I log in, if there's a problem with logging in via the web?" section of [the FAQ](faq.md).

-I assume the server is running Debian or one of its derivatives (e.g. Ubuntu).
+This document assumes the server is running Debian or one of its derivatives (e.g. Ubuntu).
+If your server is not, you might need to adjust some steps.
 Note that there will be some downtime in this process so you might want to do it when your server is not very busy.

 ## Install sniproxy

-If you're lucky the package *sniproxy* might be present on your GNU/Linux distro; otherwise, you'll have to install it yourself.
-In my case (Ubuntu 10.04 I had to do it manually).
-Follow the instructions on https://github.com/dlundquist/sniproxy for your operating system and install it.
+If you're lucky, the package *sniproxy* might be present on your GNU/Linux distro; otherwise, you'll have to install it yourself.
+Follow the instructions at [the sniproxy homepage](https://github.com/dlundquist/sniproxy) for your operating system and install it.

-In my case, on Ubuntu 10.04, I had to do it manually:
+In this example, on Ubuntu 10.04, the instructions were:

 ```bash
 # Install required packages
 sudo apt-get install autotools-dev cdbs debhelper dh-autoreconf dpkg-dev gettext libev-dev libpcre3-dev libudns-dev pkg-config fakeroot git